Aru Islands Regency

-At the time of the 2010 Census, the regency was divided into seven districts (kecamatan), but subsequently an additional three districts have been created by the splitting of existing districts.
-The districts are tabulated below with their areas (in km2) and their populations at the 2010 Census and 2020 Census.
-The table also includes the locations of the district administrative centres, the number of villages (desa) in each district, and its postal code.

-Notes: (a) the 2010 population of Aru Utara Timur Batuley and Sir-Sir Districts are included in the figure for Aru Utara District, from which they were split. (b) the 2010 population of Aru Selatan Utara District is included in the figures for the districts from which it was split.

 Geography

-The islands are the easternmost in Maluku province, and are located in the Arafura Sea southwest of New Guinea and north of Australia.
+The Aru Islands are the easternmost archipelago in Maluku province, and are located in the Arafura Sea south of West Papua (province), New Guinea and north of Australia.
 The total area of the islands is 6,426.77 km2 (2,481.39 sq mi).
 The largest island is Tanahbesar (also called Wokam); Dobo, the chief port of the islands, is on Wamar, just off Tanahbesar.
 The other five main islands are Kola, Kobroor, Maikoor, Koba, and Trangan.
+Altogether there are some 676 islands, of which 28 are inhabited.
 The main islands rise to low hills, and are separated by meandering channels.
-Geologically, the group is part of the Australian continent, along with New Guinea, Tasmania, Waigeo, and Raja Ampat on the Australian Plate.
+Geologically, unlike the rest of Maluku, the group is part of the Australian continent, along with New Guinea, Tasmania, Waigeo, and Raja Ampat on the Australian Plate.

-Aru is covered by a mix of tropical moist broadleaf forests, savanna, and mangroves.
+The Aru Islands are covered by a mix of tropical moist broadleaf forests, savanna, and mangroves.
 The islands lie on the Australia-New Guinea continental shelf, and were connected to Australia and New Guinea by land when sea levels were lower during the ice ages.
 The flora and fauna of Aru are part of the Australasian realm, and closely related to that of New Guinea.
 Aru is part, together with much of western New Guinea, of the Vogelkop-Aru lowland rain forests terrestrial ecoregion.

-As part of the political and administrative decentralization of Indonesia since Suharto stepped down in 1998, the Aru Islands are now a separate residency (kabupaten), headquartered at Dobo, split off from the residency of Central Maluku.
+As part of the political and administrative decentralization of Indonesia since Suharto stepped down in 1998, the Aru Islands were created as a separate regency (kabupaten) on 18 December 2003, headquartered at Dobo, and split off from the Southeast Maluku Regency.